musios-app/support-act/README.md

 Set the volume of a sound device.
 The `type` must be one of `"input"`, `"output"` or `"alert"`.
 These correspond to the 3 devices in Mac's Sound Settings.
 "Alert" is for beeps for mail, social media, system errors and all the other noise you don't want through front-of-house.

+The `volumeLevel` must be an integer from 0-100 which is `-Inf DB` to `0dB`.
+For values in between, open Apple's "Audio MIDI Setup" application.
+Open the "Audio Devices" window.
+This shows the mapping from the integer volume level to dB level.
+(For example, `50` is equivalent to `-6dB`)

 ```applescript
 setVolume("input", 50)
 setVolume("output", 90)